A Variable Smoothing for Weakly Convex Composite Minimization with Manifold Constraint via Parametrization: Numerical experiments

-From Figure~\ref{fig:SPCA_01}, we see that the proposed VSmooth converges faster than RSmooth and RSub for all problem size.
+From Figure~\ref{fig:SPCA_01}, we see that the proposed VSmooth converges faster than RSmooth and RSub for all problem sizes.
 Thus, VSmooth achieves the best performance among algorithms that do not require any iterative solver for subproblems.
 For $p \in \{1,N/100\}$, VSmooth seems to be competitive or inferior to ManPGAda.
 However, for $N\in \{500,1000\}$ and large $p = N/10$, the performance of ManPGAda severely deteriorates while no such deterioration is observed for VSmooth.
-Moreover, we also observe that ManPGAda updates for only a few iterations from Table~\ref{table:SPCA_01}.
-This is because ManPGAda took a long time to find an approximated solution of a subproblem in~\eqref{eq:step_manpgada} at every iteration.
-This implies that VSmooth is more computationally reliable than ManPGAda for large problem sizes.
-From these observations, VSmooth has a comparable numerical performance compared to the fairly standard Riemannian nonsmooth optimization algorithms~\cite{Chen-Ma-Man-Anthony-Zhang20,Li-Chen-Deng-Qu-Zhu-Man21,Beck-Rosset23} even for Problem~\ref{problem:constrained} with a simple case, i.e., $g$ is convex and $G = \mathrm{Id}$.
+Moreover, from Table~\ref{table:SPCA_01}, we also observe that ManPGAda updates for only a few iterations; and CPU time of ManPGAda significantly exceeds the time limitation shown by Table~\ref{table:CPU}.
+These observations imply that ManPGAda took a long time to find an approximated solution of a subproblem in~\eqref{eq:step_manpgada} at every iteration, and thus single-loop algorithms, namely, VSmooth, RSmooth and RSub, are more computationally reliable than ManPGAda for large problem sizes.
+From this experimental result, VSmooth has a comparable numerical performance compared to the fairly standard Riemannian nonsmooth optimization algorithms~\cite{Chen-Ma-Man-Anthony-Zhang20,Li-Chen-Deng-Qu-Zhu-Man21,Beck-Rosset23} even for Problem~\ref{problem:constrained} with a simple case, i.e., $g$ is convex and $\mathfrak{S} = \mathrm{Id}$, where the proposed VSmooth can be applied to Problem~\ref{problem:constrained}, via Problem~\ref{problem:origin}, with more general setting of the nonlinearity of $\mathfrak{S}$ as seen in Section~\ref{sec:SSC}.